Gigacore/ToneAIchemy/README.md

 # ToneAlchemy

-The **ToneAlchemy AI** application allows users to analyze and modify the tone of text using the **window.ai API**, which leverages the **Google Gemini Nano Model**.
-This application runs directly within the Chrome browser, providing real-time feedback on text tone and enabling tone modifications via user interface.
+ToneAlchemy is a privacy-focused application that allows users to analyze and modify text tone using the window.ai API, powered by the Google Gemini Nano Model.
+This model runs entirely within the Chrome browser, ensuring user privacy while providing real-time tone feedback and modifications.

 ## Features